-I joined the University of Lincoln in 2010 and am a Senior Lecturer in the School of Life Sciences.
+I joined the University of Lincoln in 2010 and am a Reader in the School of Life Sciences.
 Before coming to Lincoln, I completed a postdoctoral fellowship at the University of Vienna.
 My research focuses on understanding animal cognition as part of a biological framework.
 I have two main research areas:

 I am interested in the way reptiles and amphibians perceive the world, how they learn about their environment and how they use and retain this information.